wenkangwei/Shimmer-Device-Tutorial/rclone_setup/Tutorial-rclone-ClemsonBox.md

     ~~~
         rclone authorize "box"
     ~~~
-    + Authorize rclone to access your Clemson Box by logining into your clemson account
+    + Authorize rclone to access your Clemson Box by logining into your clemson account.
+One thing to Note is that when authorizing your Clemson Box, you need to login your clemsonbox in a pop-up window.
+The account is **xxxx@clemson.edu**, no "g." and the password is your clemson account password

     + Copy the tokens shown up in the terminal in your local machine back to your rclone in your remote machine (Palmetto).
 The token will be something like this
     ~~~
     $ ./rclone.exe authorize "box"